How to Optimize Your Google My Business Listing

-We have written about how to Get Right with Google in previous posts but did you know that your Google My Business is free and one of the first things a prospective customer will see when searching online?
+We have written about how to Get Right with Google in previous posts but did you know that your Google Business Profile is free and one of the first things a prospective customer will see when searching online?
 It is the key citation for businesses, and for some of you, it may be more important than your own website!
-Your Google My Business listing is largely your number one way to communicate with the massive search engine that is Google.
-Optimizing a Google My Business listing should be considered one of the core facets of a business, especially a local storefront.
+Your Google Business Profile is largely your number one way to communicate with the massive search engine that is Google.
+Optimizing a Google Business Profile should be considered one of the core facets of a business, especially a local storefront.
 Here are some great tips to get you started!

 Locate, Claim and Verify your Listing & Ensure Accuracy